-A high temperature could be a sign of a hidden infection.
-This could be harmful to your baby so it is important to get it checked out.
+A high temperature (more than 37.5C) could be a sign of a hidden infection.
+Some infections can make you very unwell or harm unborn babies, so it is important to get it checked out.

-If you have a mild fever it is safe to take paracetamol.
-Make sure you follow the instructions on the packet for how much you can take.
-Try to take the lowest dose of paracetamol that works and for the shortest amount of time.
+It is safe to take paracetamol.
+Follow the instructions on the packet for how much you can take.
+Try to take the lowest dose that works and for the shortest amount of time.

 There are some painkillers you should not take while you’re pregnant.
-These include:
+These include tablets or capsules that:

-Some women may be advised to take a low dose of aspirin as a treatment if they have had miscarriages before or they are at risk of pre-eclampsia.
-It should not be taken as treatment for a fever or headache.
+Some women may be advised to take a low dose of aspirin during their pregnancy if they are at risk of pregnancy complications, such as pre-eclampsia.
+This will be prescribed by a doctor.

 Find out more about drugs and medicines in pregnancy.

 Pregnancy and coronavirus

 A high temperature is a symptom of coronavirus.
 It's strongly recommended that you get vaccinated against COVID-19 to protect you and your baby.
 It's safe to have the vaccine during any stage of pregnancy, from the first few weeks up to your expected due date.

 It’s important to tell your midwife or maternity team if you have symptoms of COVID-19, even if you have been vaccinated.
 They can give you advice about how to look after yourself.